jaswindersingh2/RNAsnap2/README.md

 ```
 ./run_rnasnap2.sh inputs/sample_seq.fasta
 ```
-The output of this command will be the three files "*.rnasnap2_single", "*.rnasnap2_profile", and "*.rnasnap2" in the "outputs" consists of predicted solvent accessibility by RNAsnap2 (SingleSeq), RNAsnap2 (Profile), and RNAsnap2, respectively for a given input RNA sequence.
+The output of this command will be the "*.rnasnap2_profile" file in the "outputs" folder consists of predicted solvent accessibility by RNAsnap2 for a given input RNA sequence.

 References
 ====